 Mastering the tone and mood in a story is like tuning an instrument when both are in harmony, your story resonates deeply with readers.

 Great stories don’t succeed because one part shines; they work because story elements support each other.
 Think of them as a system: plot sets events in motion, characters make choices inside those events, and setting adds pressure or relief that changes those choices.
-Theme gives the whole thing meaning, while point of view, tone, and mood shape how the audience experiences it.
+Theme gives the whole thing meaning, while point of view, tone and mood shape how the audience experiences it.
 When any piece drifts, the rest feel it.

 Plot ↔ Character.
 A strong plot forces characters to reveal who they are.
 In turn, believable characters make plot turns feel earned rather than arbitrary.